 How quantitative easing can impact you

-But one aspect of inflation has appeared to be a given when it comes to Q.E.: stock valuations.
-Because the program pushes down bond yields, some experts have argued that it facilitates more risk-taking among investors, pushing them into higher-returning investments, like stocks and real estate.
-But even though some experts have warned of asset bubbles, it might also be generating growth in economic activity, according to McBride.
+But one aspect of inflation has appeared to be a given when it comes to QE: stock valuations.
+Because the program pushes down bond yields, other arguments purport that it facilitates more risk-taking among investors, pushing them into higher-returning investments, like stocks and real estate.
+Even though some experts warn that could lead to asset bubbles, it might also generate growth in economic activity, according to McBride.

-If you’ve been lucky enough to refinance your mortgage to a lower rate in 2020, you can send your thank you letter to the Fed.
-Mortgage rates held at historic lows of about 4 percent in 2019, and in some cases, have fallen to below 3 percent this year, largely thanks to the Fed’s efforts.
+If you were lucky enough to refinance your mortgage to a lower rate in 2020, you can send your thank you letter to the Fed.
+Mortgage rates fell below 3 percent in the year, largely thanks to the Fed’s efforts.